Breast cancer radiation: Can it cause dry skin?

 - Stay hydrated.
 Drink plenty of fluids.

-Moisturize your skin.
+- Moisturize your skin.
 Moisturizers provide a seal over your skin to keep water from escaping.
-Thicker moisturizers work best, including over-the-counter brands such as Cetaphil, Eucerin and Vanicream.
+Thicker moisturizers work best.
+Choose a moisturizer that's water-based and unscented.
+Ask your doctor or nurse to recommend specific products.

 - Limit bath time.
-Hot water and long showers or baths remove oils from your skin.
-Limit your bath or shower time to about 15 minutes or less, and use warm — rather than hot — water.
+Hot water and long showers or baths can dry your skin.
+Take short baths or showers, and use warm — rather than hot — water.

 - Avoid direct sun.
-If you expect to be in direct sunlight for more than a few minutes, wear protective clothing, such as a broad-brimmed hat and shirt with long sleeves.
+Wear protective clothing, such as a broad-brimmed hat and shirt with long sleeves to protect your skin from the sun.
 Don't use tanning beds.